brianwisti/rgb-brain-hugo/site/content/post/2009/12/parrot-babysteps-08-testing-with-testmore.md

 # Mismatch at [last]: expected Man, received Woman
 ````

-With `is_deeply` under our belt, we now know enough assertions to get started putting them to use in real
+With `is_deeply` under our belt, we now know enough assertions to get started putting them to use in real projects.
-projects.

-### What About The Other Assertions and Commands?
+## What About The Other Assertions and Commands?

 We won't be talking about them.
-I may eventually visit more as we get
-the hang of Parrot, but this is a good enough core to start with.
-Do
-you want to dig deeper?
+I may eventually visit more as we get the hang of Parrot, but this is a good enough core to start with.
+Do you want to dig deeper?
 Go right ahead.
-The best resource for the
-moment is the documentation within [Test::More](https://github.com/parrot/parrot/blob/RELEASE_3_0_0/runtime/parrot/library/Test/More.pir) itself.
+The best resource for the moment is the documentation within Test::More itself.

-### TAP - The Test Anything Protocol
+## TAP - The Test Anything Protocol

 All of this output has looked remarkably consistent.
-There's a reason
-for that.
-[Test::More](https://github.com/parrot/parrot/blob/RELEASE_3_0_0/runtime/parrot/library/Test/More.pir) formats its result in a format known as TAP - the
-[Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol).
-All of the output can be read by another program
-to provide you with a summary report.
-This other program is usually referred
-to as a [test harness](http://en.wikipedia.org/wiki/Test_harness).
-The
-test harness runs your tests and then tells you how many of them failed, or
-if there were any surprises.
+There's a reason for that.
+Test::More formats its result in a format known as TAP - the [Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol).
+All of the output can be read by another program to provide you with a summary report.
+This other program is usually referred to as a [test harness](http://en.wikipedia.org/wiki/Test_harness).
+The test harness runs your tests and then tells you how many of them failed, or if there were any surprises.

 All I need is a test harness.
-I'll be back to talk about [Tapir](http://github.com/leto/tapir) very soon.

-### Conclusion
+## Conclusion

 Hey, we can test now!
-We learned how to use the [Test::More](https://github.com/parrot/parrot/blob/RELEASE_3_0_0/runtime/parrot/library/Test/More.pir) library, making
-simple assertions and reporting the results using the [Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol).
-As long as we stay disciplined and run our tests regularly, we will learn
-immediately when we have an "inspired" moment that breaks existing code.
-Since
-I'm such a huge fan of Test-Driven Development, you can be assured of seeing many assertions in
-future Parrot Babysteps.
+We learned how to use the Test::More library, making simple assertions and reporting the results using the Test Anything Protocol.
+As long as we stay disciplined and run our tests regularly, we will learn immediately when we have an "inspired" moment that breaks existing code.
+Since I'm such a huge fan of Test-Driven Development, you can be assured of seeing many assertions in future Parrot Babysteps.